Pope Francis said in his homily on June 15, 2013:

 … True reconciliation means that God in Christ took on our sins and He became the sinner for us.
 When we go to confession, for example, it isn’t that we say our sin and God forgives us.
 No, not that!
 We look for Jesus Christ and say: ‘This is your sin, and I will sin again’.
 And Jesus likes that, because it was his mission: to become the sinner for us, to liberate us.

 Read the above passage carefully.
-According to the Bishop of Rome, it was Jesus’ mission to become the sinner for us.
-What an absurd idea coming from the Head of the Roman Catholic Church!
+According to Pope Francis it was Jesus’ mission to become the sinner for us.
+What an absurd idea coming from the head of the Catholic Church!

 Ask yourself this question: How could Jesus save us if He Himself were a sinner?